brucelike/image_colorization/README.md

 `$ conda install pytorch torchvision torchaudio cudatoolkit=11.1 -c pytorch -c nvidia`

 For systems without a dedicated gpu, you may use a CPU version of pytorch.
-`$ conda install pytorch torchvision torchaudio cpuonly -c pytorch`
+`$ conda install pytorch torchvision torchaudio cpuonly -c pytorch.

+## Requirement Lib
+Install required packages eg.
+-- PIL
+-- matplotlib
+--

 ## Dataset
 Use the zipfile provided as your dataset.
 You are expected to split your dataset to create a validation set for initial testing.
 Your final model can use the entire dataset for training.
 Note that this model will be evaluated on a test dataset not visible to you.